 Finding answers to your questions and getting up-to-date information is very important.
 Community Living BC wants to help you do that more easily.
-We have created the CLBC COVID-19 Weekly Update for individuals and families, a quick and easy way to stay in touch with new developments, connection points and online resources.
+We have created the CLBC Update for individuals and families, a quick and easy way to stay in touch with new developments, connection points and online resources.

 Throughout the current COVID-19 crisis, you will be able find new information posted each week on this webpage and sent out via email to our subscriber list which you can join here.
 Please bookmark this link, and check back often.

 Every edition of the CLBC Update will be posted below.
 If you have a specific question, send an email to CLBCInfo@gov.bc.ca and we will try to address it in an upcoming update.